-At the data collection stage, the upper humus horizon of the soil in the farm fields is investigated using spectral photography and laboratory tests to determine the amount of organic matter in it.
-From the obtained and processed spectral images, the stoniness of the fields is evaluated, after applying the spectral indicators - the moisture content of the soil cover.
-Remote sensing methods are used to create a 3D spatial model of farm fields.
+First of all, at the data collection stage, the upper humus horizon of the soil in the farm fields is investigated using spectral photography and laboratory tests to determine the amount of organic matter in it.
+From the obtained and processed spectral images, the stoniness of the fields is evaluated and after applying the spectral indicators the moisture content of the soil cover is determined.
+After that, remote sensing methods are used to create a 3D spatial model of farm fields.

-The evaluation of the economic activity of the surveyed farms is performed - farm size, crop structure, yield, used machinery and management, farm material resources and technical base, cost structure.
-After analysing the data of soil and plants of farms of different sizes and structures and economic indicators of farm performance evaluation, the methodology of sustainable farming will be developed and verified.
-Applying this methodology, additional preconditions are created for the increase of farm income, reduction of costs, reduction of environmental pollution.
+Finally, the evaluation of the economic activity of the surveyed farms is performed.
+After analyzing the data of soil and plants of farms of different sizes and structures and economic indicators of farm performance evaluation, the methodology of sustainable farming will be developed and verified.